 Today we celebrate eight years of Juls’ Kitchen and my fifth cookbook, La Cucina dei Mercati in Toscana, published by Guido Tommasi, which will be out in Italy on February the 9th.
 So exciting.
-For the moment the book will be published only in Italian, but hopefully in the near future there will be also an English translation.

 We celebrate two long and exciting years of work that forced me to grow and to develop my passion and curiosity.
 If I browse through all the photos taken around Tuscany with Tommaso I can still feel the heat of that 2015 torrid summer, that sudden downpour which completely ruined a photoshoot.
 I can see groups of Tuscan nonne in line at the market to buy basketfuls of oranges or bunches of artichokes.
 The words of the vendors resound in my mind: they do not sell just an ingredient but a collection of stories, recipes and traditional uses.
 I see us in the car planning future trips around Tuscany to photograph a market and a life together.
 I look at the one hundred and five recipes that make up the book, and which tell so much of who I am, what I like, how I cook and eat.

 A tour of my favourite areas of Tuscany